 If you’re anything at all like me, you can tend to battle obsessive thoughts.
 I’ve heard it called monkey mind, mind on fire, or swirly panic.
 It’s when a thought (or more than one) fills your mind and you feel as if you can’t not think that thought, like the thought is in charge of you instead of vice versa.
 And typically, it’s not a good, happy, fun thought.
 It’s usually, you know, negative or sad or harsh words from your past or huge worries about the future.

-I did an entire 25-minute talk on this topic in Hope & Healing (that you can watch if you join the group), but I’m going to give a few simple – but not easy – steps to begin the hard work of controlling our thoughts, or as Scripture refers to it, taking our thoughts captive for Christ.
+I’m going to give a few simple – but not easy – steps to begin the hard work of controlling our thoughts, or as Scripture refers to it, taking our thoughts captive for Christ.